 Dobrila was born into the noble Vitturi family, while Miljenko to the Rušinić family.
 The two families were at war, and once the love affair was discovered, a plan was put in place to keep them separated.

 Dobrila’s Aunt, Countess Demetrija had her doubts regarding the nature and righteousness of such a marriage, so she ordered a soldier to inform Miljenko in Venice.
-Broken hearted, Miljenko left Venice and set out to stop the marriage of his one true love.
-He arrived at the ceremony just as the bride and groom were vowing to love one another to death do them part, Miljenko announced his love for Dobrila and the wedding was stopped.
+Broken-hearted, Miljenko left Venice and set out to stop the marriage of his one true love.
+He arrived at the ceremony just as the bride and groom were vowing to love one another to death do them part; Miljenko announced his love for Dobrila, and the wedding was stopped.

 Furious at the shame brought on by Miljenko’s actions, Radoslav sent Dobrila to the convent of St. Nikola in Trogir & ordered Miljenko to be killed.
 Not one to give in and desperate to find his lover, Miljenko got in contact with Dobrila’s once infant nurse, and through her, he passed messages to Dobrila.
 A plan was set in place for Miljenko to disguise himself as a monk, rescue Dobrila and for the lovers to meet and once again be in each other arms.

-Some time later a desperate and broken hearted Dobrila, lost her mind, became ill and died.
+Sometime later, a desperate and broken hearted Dobrila lost her mind, became ill, and died.
 Dobrila’s final wish was to be buried next to Miljenko in the little church of St. Ivan at Rušinac.
 Her wish was granted.

-Today you’ll find etched on their gravestone “Pokoj ljubovnikom” which translates to “Peace to the lovers”.
-In Kaštel Lukšić, you’ll find the 15-16th century castle of the Vitturi family and The Rušinić castle of the same period.
-Also still standing is the old church, built in 1530 where they were married.
+Today you’ll find etched on their gravestone “Pokoj ljubovnikom,” which translates to “Peace to the lovers.”
+In Kaštel Lukšić, you’ll find the 15-16th-century castle of the Vitturi family and The Rušinić castle of the same period.
+Also still standing is the old church, built-in 1530, where they were married.

-How to get to Kaštel Lukšić
+How To Get To Kaštel Lukšić

 The Dalmatian coastal town of Kaštel Lukšić is located on the coast of the Bay of Kaštela.
 It is one of seven old towns that form the city of Kaštela and is easily accessible by car from Split (25 mins), Trogir (15 mins), Šibenik (60 mins) or even as far as Zadar (90 mins).
-If you’re sailing Croatia, Marina Kaštela is just a few kilometres away.
+If you’re sailing Croatia, Marina Kaštela is just a few kilometers away.

-There are 7 castles in the Kastela area, and the best way to see them is by bike.
+There are seven castles in the Kastela area, and the best way to see them is by bike.
 You can take a guided bicycle tour of all seven castles each Tuesday and Wednesday with a local.
 If you want more info on the town of Kaštela, or to know more about the castles you can talk to our friends at Kastela – Croatian adventure who kindly supplied the photographs for us to share with you all.

-You can also visit the local Tourist Board for places to stay and other things enjoy.
+You can also visit the local Tourist Board for places to stay, and other things enjoy.